forTEXT/EvENT_Dataset/README.md

             "narrator_speech"
         ]
     },
-    "spans": [                                                      # the text spans; discontinuous annotations are represented by multiple pointer items
+    "spans": [                                                      # the text spans; discontinuous events are annotated discontinuously and therefore represented by multiple pointer items
         [
             62,
             106